Group Outreach Activities

 NanoDays: NanoDays is a nationwide festival of educational programs about nanoscale science and engineering and its potential impact on the future.
 NanoDays engages people of all ages in learning about this emerging field of science, which holds the promise of developing revolutionary materials and technologies.
 Students in our group have volunteered, coordinated, and participated in NanoDays every year (since 2009).
 This year (2012), our group hosted a special "optics" table, on which we demonstrated polarization, liquid crystals, and diffraction patterns to K-12 students and teachers.

 Nanotechnology Student Advisory Council (NSAC): NSAC is a graduate student council at Purdue, which promotes collaboration, enhances research awareness, and facilitates communication among faculty, staff, and students.
 Members plan regular social events, host lab open houses, and collaborate with the staff to organize the Equipment & Processes in The Birck Nanotechnology Center.
 This group also has student volunteers that serve on the Policies and Procedures Committee for Birck Nanotechnology Center.
-One of our students (Paul West) serves on the NSAC Professional Development Committee, and as a student correspondent.
+One of our students (Justus Ndukaife) serves as the president of the NSAC.

-Birck Nanotechnology Ambassador: Ten of the top Purdue University Graduate students at the Birck Nanotechnology Center are selected as "Ambassadors".
-These student researchers assist with Birck and Discovery Park outreach and engagements efforts, including tours, special events, presentations, and research conferences.
-One of our students (Gururaj Naik) currently serves as a Birck Nanotechnology Ambassador.
+Birck Nanotechnology Ambassador: Top graduate students at Birck Nanotechnology Center are selected as "Ambassadors" who assist Birck and Discovery Park outreach and engagements efforts, including tours, special events, presentations, and research conferences.
+Several of two of our students, Nate Kinsey and Sajid Choudhury, currently serves as a Birck Nanotechnology Ambassadors.

-Optical Society of America (OSA) Student Chapter: The OSA Chapter at Purdue University is a student organization, which promotes Optics and related technologies to various groups at Purdue University.
-Activities involve meetings with OSA members, team-building activities, seminars, and lecture series by renowned scientists in the field of optics.
-Members of our group founded this student chapter, and our students currently hold the chairs of Treasurer, and two officer positions.
+Optical Society of America (OSA) and Society of Photo-Optical Instrumentation Engieers (SPIE) Student Chapters: The OSA/SPIE Chapter at Purdue University is a student organization, which promotes Optics and related technologies to various groups at Purdue.
+Activities involve meetings with OSA/SPIE members, team-building activities, seminars, and lecture series by renowned scientists in the field of optics.
+Members of our group founded this student chapter, and our students continue to be active participants and leaders of the group.

 K-12 Science Talk (future): One new activity our OSA student chapter plans on initiating in the Fall of 2012 is visiting K-12 schools to give a brief lecture and demonstration for the students.
 This science talk will focus on themes related to optics, and will include topics such as waves and polarization.